JasonToups/algorithms-the-game/README.md

 When conducting an interview in this way, you can observe the way the applicant is tackling the challenge, rather than providing the applicant little more than some instruction and then wasting time clarifying the details of the challenge, and establishing the terms of the algorithm.

 Technical Interviews are a necessary part of the software developer career journey, and is only one aspect of being a great engineer.
 Many great engineers buckle under the social pressure of a technical interview, and they can be passed up, when maybe live coding with a stranger isn't their comfortable space to shine.

+### Applicants

+Use these challenges to help inspire you to do the hard work of drilling algorithms.
+It can be exhausting to prioritize solving algorithms over every other responsibility in your day.

+But if you approach them as a game, with puzzles to sole, the technical challenges become more fun.
+It's all a matter of context & perspective.

+Fork & clone this repo down & spin it up in your Integrated Development Environment & pick a challenge to solve yourself.
+Maybe duplicate the folder for a challenge & remove the working parts of the functions to solve them yourself.

 ## Social Links
 Connect with me on these platforms: